Call for Papers

 The Journal of Multidisciplinary Research (JMR) seeks to publish authors who strive to produce original, insightful, interesting, important, and theoretically solid research.
 Demonstration of a significant “value-added” contribution to the field’s understanding of an issue or topic is crucial to acceptance for publication.

-Manuscripts should be no more than 26, double-spaced pages (justified, one-inch margins all around, half-inch indent, in Times New Roman 12-point font, using active voice), including an abstract (up to 200 words), keywords (up to seven terms), references, discussion questions (up to five), and relevant tables, figures (in their correct position in the text, not separate and not at the end of the manuscript), and appendixes.
-At his or her own discretion, the editor-in-chief may allow additional space for papers that make very extensive contributions or that require additional space for data presentation or references (such as meta-analyses, qualitative works, and work using multiple data sets).
+Manuscripts should be no more than 6,400 words, double-spaced pages (justified, one-inch margins all around, half-inch indent, in Times New Roman 12-point font, using active voice), including an abstract (up to 150 words), keywords (up to seven terms), references, discussion questions (up to five), and relevant tables, figures (in their correct position in the text, not separate and not at the end of the manuscript), and appendixes.
+At their discretion, the editors may allow additional space for papers that make very extensive contributions or that require additional space for data presentation or references (such as meta-analyses, qualitative works, and work using multiple data sets).

 To submit a manuscript for consideration

-To submit a manuscript for consideration by the JMR, follow these steps: (1) Format the manuscript in Microsoft Word (see above).
-(2) Remove all author-identifying references.
-(3) Email to Editor-in-Chief Hagai Gringarten, Ph.D. at hgringarten@stu.edu.
+Follow these steps: (1) Format the manuscript in Microsoft Word.
+(2) Remove the title page and all author-identifying references.
+(3) E-mail by July 1th , 2025, to the Editor-in-Chief at hgringarten@stu.edu